 Given that this is a programming intensive course, it is important to highlight the development environment!
 Generally, most of what we cover in this course is available on all the typical operating systems.
 However, the team project allows you to explore additional environments that may have specific OS requirements.
 You are welcome to use those additional libraries/tools; however, you will not receive direct support for what you use.
 It is your responsibility for the installation, setup, and use of those additional components.
 You are welcome to use any editor, IDE, or tools to explore this material.

 It is assumed that you have a computer to use for assignments in this course.
 You should make sure to commit your work frequently to GitHub.
 We will not accept excuses for missing or accidental deletion of work.

 Note: you may only use GitHub for storing your work on individual assignments if you are using a private repository.
 Use of public repositories to store assignment solutions on GitHub is considered cheating and will result in a failure for this course.

 You are welcome to store and share your team project work on a public repo!

-The above-linked Google sheet contains the up-to-date schedule for all lectures, labs, homeworks, and project milestones.
+The above-linked Google sheet contains the up-to-date schedule and links for all lectures, labs, homeworks, and project milestones.